richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 The resulting `{user_id}` and `{refresh_token}` values will be used in the Access Token request.

 #### Alation, API Access Token

-An API Access Token is a "short-lived access token, which can be passed as the value for the 'TOKEN' header in the requests for other Alation APIs".

 Navigate to Postman and click "+" to create a new request.